vrandall66/front-end-submissions-public/1906/mod-2/fitlit/mike-elyse.md

 ### Fundamental JavaScript & Style
 * [ ] 4: Application demonstrates excellent knowledge of JavaScript syntax, style, and refactoring.
-* [ ] 3: Class methods use array and object prototypes - `for` loops are not used in the application.
+* [x] 3: Class methods use array and object prototypes - `for` loops are not used in the application.
 Application shows strong effort towards organization, content, and refactoring.
 * [ ] 2: Class methods use a mix of array and object prototypes and `for` loops.
 Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring.
 * [ ] 1: Application generates syntax error or crashes during execution.

+* Some inconsistencies in stylistic things like mixing some ES5 and ES6 arbitrarily (let vs var, function() vs. arrow) - just be sure to go back and clean this up later, but otherwise the code is overall clean and easy to read

+* Try not to use the word `return` in your method names -- use `get` instead.
+You won't see functions with the word `return` in their name because it could get confusing if you ran into a scenario where you had to write something like `return returnAverageMinutes()`

 ### Test-Driven Development